hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitioner-intro.md

 ### Profile specific implementation guidance
-- When constructing an address
-  - an international address can be represented using the core [Address](http://hl7.org/fhir/R4/datatypes.html#Address) data type
-  - an Australian address **SHOULD** be represented using the [Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile
 - Because PractitionerRole supplies a provider’s location, contact information, and reference to the Practitioner, it **SHOULD** be referenced in `CareTeam.member` instead of the Practitioner resource.
 If a system only supports Practitioner, the system **SHALL** provide implementation specific guidance how to access a provider’s location and contact information using only the Practitioner resource.
 - See guidance on the construction of an identifier on the relevant Identifier profile page and the section on [Business Identifiers](https://build.fhir.org/ig/hl7au/au-fhir-base/guidance.html#business-identifiers) in AU Base.